THE STANDARD CHARGE IS £460.

 The main reasons are: Low Cost and Informality

-Low Cost: A recent survey (Sept.2010) said the average cost of a cremation in UK is £2857.
-This is justified by the high overheads and services provided – the expensive hearse and limousines and usually six coffin-bearers etc.
+Low Cost: A recent survey (June 2014) said the average cost of cremation is now £3,450 !!
+This is justified by the high overheads and services provided - the expensive hearse and limousines and usually 6 coffin-bearers etc.

-For those eligible (e.g. receiving Housing Benefit or Income Support) the Social Fund will pay costs up to £700 plus the Crematorium Fee and this amount, therefore, fully covers our charges.
-But for many others this help is not available and it can be a real worry how to afford such a sudden and great expense.
+For those eligible for the Social Fund the grant fully covers our charges but for many others this help in not available and it can be a real worry how to afford such a sudden and great expense.

 We hope our low-cost option is worth consideration.

 Informality: Many, and especially the elderly, say they do not want a lot of fuss and would be happy to have just a few friends and relations attending to say some kind words.

 With most funerals, the arrival of the hearse and then six bearers bringing the coffin into the chapel establishes a very formal atmosphere which persists.
 With the coffin already in place, people are more instinctive and when they enter the empty chapel will go to the coffin, hold it and often speak directly to the deceased.
 A far friendlier and natural reaction to being with their loved-one.
 After some favourite music and exchange of memories most feel they have managed to be close and involved in this final farewell.

 Our base is in Central London so we offer our service to all parts of Greater London.